space-physics/iri2016/README.md

 ### Manual f2py compile

-    cd source
-    f2py -m iri2016 -c iriwebg.for irisub.for irifun.for iritec.for iridreg.for igrf.for cira.for iriflip.for
+    f2py -m iri2016 -c iriwebg.for irisub.for irifun.for iritec.for iridreg.for igrf.for skip: dfridr cira.for iriflip.for

+### manual f2py: IGRF only

+    f2py -m igrf -c irifun.for igrf.for skip: dfridr